 Gather the children into a circle to pray.

 Thank you God as this day ends For my family and my friends.
 Taking time to sit and pray, Thank you God, for this great day!

-Thank you God for giving us this class and a chance to grow healthy and learn that our bodies are to be treated like God's temple.
-Help us to try hard to take good care of our bodies, brush our teeth and our hair and learn to eat healthy foods.
+Thank you God for giving us this class and a chance to grow healthy and learn that our bodies need to be treated like God's temple.
+Help us try hard to take care of our bodies, brush our teeth and our hair, and eat healthy foods.
 Amen